vodkabears/MotionDetector.js/README.md

 ###onUpdate handler
 -----------------
-By default motion detector on each update clear canvas by calling clearRect method.
+By default motion detector on each update clears a canvas by calling a clearRect method.
-You can set motion detector behavior on each update to your notice.<br/>
+You can set a motion detector behavior on each update to your notice.<br/>
 Example:
 ```js
 md.onUpdate = function(ctx){